Transfer (association football): Loan

 An alternative or an intermediary of a transfer, is a loan.
 This is where a player is allowed to temporarily play for a club other than the one he is currently contracted to.
 Loan deals may last from a few weeks to all season-long and can also last for a few seasons.
 Rarely, a loan of a player can be included in the transfer of another player; for example, the transfer of Dimitar Berbatov from Tottenham Hotspur to Manchester United for £31 million in 2008 included the loan of Fraizer Campbell in the opposite direction.

 Loans often require loanee clubs to pay the loaning club a loan fee for the privilege of obtaining the services of a player on loan.
 The loanee club, also usually has to pay for the entire salary owed to the player, during the duration of the loan.
-However, in both instances of high-profile loans of Alexis Sanchez (from Manchester United to Inter Milan in 2019) and Gareth Bale (from Real Madrid to Tottenham in 2020), the loaning clubs would continue to pay a sizeable percentage of the high salaries owed during the loan, in order to successfully complete the loan out of an underperforming player with high salaries, in search for more playing time.

-Loans can also be used to facilitate a permanent transfer that will only occur in the following year’s summer transfer window, often termed Loan with Obligation to Buy.
+However, in both instances of high-profile loans of Alexis Sanchez (from Manchester United to Inter Milan in 2019), or Gareth Bale (from Real Madrid to Tottenham in 2020), the loaning clubs would continue to pay a sizeable percentage of the high salaries owed during the loan, in order to successfully complete the loan out of an underperforming player with high salaries, in search for more playing time.
+Loans can be used to facilitate a permanent transfer that will only occur in the following year's summer transfer window, often termed Loan with Obligation to Buy.

 This is often conducted in order to spread out the balance of payments of the purchasing club over an extra year, in order to comply with UEFA Financial Fair Play regulations.
 Loans can also be used in conjunction with a permanent transfer of the same player within the same transfer window; the purchasing club (who bought the contractual playing rights of a footballer) can subsequently loan the player back to the selling club or a third club.
 This is to ensure both the transfer of playing rights ownership (to the purchasing club) and the pursuit of obtaining more experience and matchplay elsewhere (away from the congested squad depth of the purchasing club).